Domino's Farms: Prairie House

 Exterior access is through 10 lobbies, two of which are dedicated to Domino's.
 A lower-level interior corridor, nicknamed "Main Street", runs through the entire building.
 The steel-framed structure is clad in brick with overhanging copper roofs.
 Its linear form is designed to blend into the surrounding landscape, with large berms at the ends of the structure that disguise its true size.

 Tenants

 Domino's has its world headquarters in the Prairie House.
 Michigan Medicine operates 17 clinics at Domino's Farms, including sports medicine, plastic surgery, and a Japanese-language family medicine practice.
-The Thomas More Law Center, a law firm which was described as a hate group by the Southern Poverty Law Center in 2021, has its offices in Domino's Farms.
+The Thomas More Law Center also has its offices in Domino's Farms.

 Farms and natural features

 Bison herd

 Domino's Farms is home to a herd of bison, which are shown at regional and national competitions.
 The bison were part of Monaghan's personal vision for Domino's Farms, and the complex's logo is an artistic rendering of a bison.
 The first bison arrived on the property in 1993.
 As of 2024, the herd consists of approximately 75 animals.